orobardet/klipper_nano_expander/README.md

 ### Software configuration

 Once built and connected to your Klipper host, use the provided [Klipper config file](config/nano_klipper_expander.cfg).

+You need at least to set the `serial` path in the `[mcu ...]` of the provided klipper configuration file.
+To find the serial of your Arduino Nano:
+- BEFORE connecting the Nano with USB on the Raspberry Pi, connect to the Pi using SSH and run the command `ls /dev/serial/by-id/`.
+Note the result.
+- Connect the Nano with USB on the Pi, wait a few seconds for the Pi to detect the USB device, and re-run the same command as before.
+- A new "file" should be there, looking like `usb-1a86_USB2.0-Serial-if00-port0`: it represents your Arduino Nano
+- Change the `serial` setting value in the Klipper configuration using the full path to the serial file. e.g.: `serial: /dev/serial/by-id/usb-1a86_USB2.0-Serial-if00-port0`

 Here is the pin mapping for reference:
 - TH0: PC0